dials/dials_scratch/tn/SPring-8-BL02B1/README.md

 This worked in the same way as the sweep 1.

-## Sweep 1+4
+## Multi-sweep indexing

-This didn't work.
-Clearly the fixed rotation and/or the setting rotation are wrong.
+The CHI axis is along (0, 0, 1), i.e., parallel to the beam towards the source, not (0, -1, 0)!!

+After fixing this, multi-sweep indexing worked.

 ## Issues

 - [ ] This is PAD, not CCD.
 - [ ] Test sweeps with non-zero two theta angles (XRDa-155 does not have such sweeps, though).
-- [ ] Multi-sweep indexing is not working.
+- [X] Multi-sweep indexing.
 - [ ] The beam center is off; is the header wrong or is my interpretation wrong?
 - [ ] I don't know if the hand is correct; the test data is P-1 so I cannot check.
 - [ ] Ideally SPring-8 people should use full CBF.
 If they don't, our converter should write full CBF.